Deacon Jones

-David D. "Deacon" Jones (December 9, 1938 – June 3, 2013) was an American professional football player who was a defensive end in the National Football League (NFL) for the Los Angeles Rams, San Diego Chargers, and the Washington Redskins.
+David D. "Deacon" Jones (December 9, 1938 – June 3, 2013) was an American professional football defensive end who played in the National Football League (NFL) for 14 seasons.
+He played for the Los Angeles Rams, San Diego Chargers, and Washington Redskins.
 He was inducted into the Pro Football Hall of Fame in 1980.

-Jones specialized in sacks, a term that he coined.
+Jones specialized in sacks.
 Nicknamed "the Secretary of Defense", Jones is considered one of the greatest defensive players ever.
 The Los Angeles Times called Jones "most valuable Ram of all time," and former Rams head coach George Allen called him the "greatest defensive end of modern football".

 Early life

 Jones was born in Eatonville, Florida, and lived in a four-bedroom house with his family of ten.
 Jones attended Hungerford High School, where he played football, baseball, and basketball.
 During high school, Jones developed a lump in his thigh and learned that it was a tumor; he had surgery to remove it by Dr. Ron Alegria.

 Late in life, Jones told The San Diego Union-Tribune that when he was 14 years old, he witnessed a carload of white teenagers laughingly hit an elderly black woman with a watermelon.
 The woman died days later from the injury, and Jones recalls that there was never a police investigation.
 "Unlike many black people then, I was determined not to be what society said I was," Jones later recounted.
 "Thank God I had the ability to play a violent game like football.
 It gave me an outlet for the anger in my heart."